devleaks/cockpitdecks-docs/docs/Button.md

 Each button maintain an internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value, when it was last used or refreshed, etc..
 State information can be accessed by Button designer to control the button behavior and its representation, or its value.

+Examples of internal state attributes are:

 1. `activation_count` (number of time button was «used»)
 2. `current_value`
 3. `previous_value`

-Internal state attributes varies depending on the button activation.
-Please refer to [[Button Activation|button activations]], each activation type returns its own set of particular state values.
+Internal state attributes varies depending on the [[Button Activation|button activation]].
+Each activation type returns its own set of particular state values.

 All these attributes can be used either individually or combined in a formula to determine the value of a button.

-Please head [[Button Value|here]] for details about a button's value computation.
+Please head [[Button Value|here]] for details about the computation of the value of a button.

 ## Button Initial Value